ITIRadio/ESPN-API/README.md

 ## Update 9-16-26: ESPN has blocked date ranges in Scoreboard API calls as of 9-15-26.
 I've always suggested that users use one date at a time anyway, but almost all of the scripts in the repository will require updating.
 I will begin work on changing & testing new versions.

-If you'd like in the interim, change the line in almost all of the Python scripts from the format:
+If you'd like in the interim, change the line in almost all of the Python scripts from the format (just delete the extra date concatenation):

 `url = "https://site.api.espn.com/apis/site/v2/sports/baseball/mlb/scoreboard?dates=" + date_arg + "-" + date_arg`